csornyei/dutch-sales-server/README.md

 ## Todos

+- [x] Check if getting data is really needed
+  - [ ] change from puppeteer to simpler fetching
 - [ ] Create CRON job to automatically run web scraping
 - [ ] Add more supermarkets
   - [ ] Albert Heijn
   - [ ] Coop
   - [ ] Aldi
   - [ ] Lidl
-- [ ] Check if getting data is really needed
 - [ ] Parse dates to create TTL for db objects